 Therefore, I find it enriching when I can contribute to achieving or helping to develop peaceful solutions to major challenges or conflicts.

-As I believe in diplomacy and forms of constructive politics as a driving force on the conflict-ridden world stage, I would like to better understand its conditions, functions and possibilities.
+As I believe in diplomacy and forms of constructive politics as a driving force on the conflict-ridden world stage, I want to better understand its conditions, functions and possibilities.

-Because violence is not a sustainable way for international relations, I would like to help that instead of people fighting each other with weapons or exploiting their economic power, negotiate with words, wisdom and values.
+Because violence is not a sustainable way for international relations, I would like to contribute so that people stop fighting each other with weapons or exploiting their economic power, but negotiate instead with words, knowledge and values.

 Accordingly, I see myself as a future intermediary between cultures with their respective interests and particularities.
-In the future, I can see myself working for example for the Federal Foreign Office, a supranational institution, an international company or an NGO.
+In the future, I can see myself either in the Federal Foreign Office, working for a supranational institution, an international company or with an NGO.

-I want to learn the art of diplomatic negotiations and comprehend the nexus of international politics and economics, ecology and ethics, legal regulations and cultural ideas, from scratch.
+I want to learn the art of diplomatic negotiations and understand the nexus of international politics and economics, ecology and ethics, legal regulations and cultural ideas, from scratch.

-For all these reasons, I am studying International Relations at Karlshochschule.
+For all these reasons, I'm studying International Relations at Karlshochschule.